kuebler21/paco-cpu/_docs/005 - Demo Application.md

 ### Demo Application to showcase PACO
 Why image processing?
-Quality visible, and approximate computing for human consumption Why these?
+Quality visible, and approximate computing for human consumption

+Why these?
 Very different, one point, one neighborhood, one add/mult, one complex mathematical function.
-* Gaussian blur image filter (link en.wiki)
-* Gamma correction

-Links to evaluation?
+When introducing Gamma correction, show formula.